 Similar to the hood, the arms have ‘cuffs’ on the end, that cover the back of your hand.
 I get very cold hands (even when it’s not that cold), so I appreciate this feature that keeps my hands free but covers the backs of them to shield them from wind and rain.

-The On Weather Jacket is available in 2 different color options for women: Grey & White (the color I have), and Navy & Storm.
+The On Weather Jacket is available in 2 different color options for women: Grey-White (the color I have), and Blue-Green.

 I would reach for this jacket during a deluge on my local trails, and I’d also pack it for a mountain marathon.
 I love the design features, fit and lightweight packability.